 FORMER COP-TURNED-CROOK REVEALS HOW GOD ROCKED HIS WORLD

-Simon Pinchbeck was a rising star in the Met Police, but slipped into a life of crime and hit the rocks when he lost his job after being found guilty of assault.
-After switching to a criminal life, he then had an incredible encounter with God
+Simon Pinchbeck was a rising star in the Met Police, but slipped into a life or crime and hit the rocks when he lost his job after being found guilty of assault.
+After switching to a criminal life, he then had an incredible encounter with God.

 After 23 years in the police force, Simon Pinchbeck turned to a life of organised crime, chasing money with no limit.
 But it was only when his life was radically transformed by Jesus that he found true satisfaction.

 Father-of-two Pinchbeck, 57, went from enforcing the law to breaking it and had murder on his heart when God stepped in and rescued him.